 While the number that the vocational expert gets to may not be the highest number asked for when calculating damages, it is the number that the jury will best understand.
 Most jurors understand the idea behind figuring out how much a personal injury victim will lose over their lifetime as a result of the injury.
 Jurors understand that the victim as well as the family will be without a certain amount of money due to the injury.
 This number is combined with projected future life care costs and medical bills, which magnifies the pain and suffering award.
 Juries also understand how a victim that was once able to look forward to a rewarding personal life as well as a rewarding career now have to settle for less.
 Juries understand that their role is to make sure the victim gets everything they deserve.
 When you work with a reliable law firm, your attorney will let the insurance company know what damages the victim deserves.
 This increases the chance of the victim and the victim’s family getting a large settlement without having to go to trial.

-Contact the experienced attorneys at Cantor Crane by calling any time, day or night, at (602) 254-2701 or by filling out our Free Consultation Form.
+Contact the experienced attorneys at Cantor Injury Lawyers by calling any time, day or night, at (602) 254-2701 or by filling out our Free Consultation Form.
 Come in for a Free 30 Minute Case Evaluation with one of our highly trained personal injury attorneys.